covix/lightning-storm/README.md

 # Questions:
+- Should we stop downloading tweets from twitter?
+    - Some says no.

-In Kafka, can we store some particular Data Structure or only json tweets?
+- In Kafka, can we store some particular Data Structure or only json tweets?
+    - it seems no